-The Planning and Transportation Commission recommends that the Cabinet Member for Planning and Transportation should investigate how policies within the Core Strategy and other Local Development Framework (LDF) documents might be developed to give greater clarity and weight to the concept of protecting the established character of particular residential areas of the City.
-This should include examination of the following policy options:
+The Planning and Transportation Commission recommends that the Cabinet Member for Planning and Transportations should:

-- a.
-The development of distinct policies for different categories of brownfield land, distinguishing for example between garden land and former industrial land. - b.
-The approach taken by East Hampshire District Council to declare 'Areas of Special Housing Character' to protect the established character of some of Derby's suburbs. - c.
-The realignment of the boundary of some or all of Derby's green open spaces to include part of the gardens of adjacent residential property, thereby precluding future backland development on land adjacent to the green open spaces.
+- a) Strengthen the Supplementary Planning Document (SPD), which is due to be implemented in September 2008, to enhance the Council's control of planning applications for the development of former domestic gardens - b) Investigate how the core strategy or other Local Development Framework (LDF) documents might be amended to give greater clarity and weight to the concept of protecting the established character of particular areas of the City. - c) Investigate and if appropriate implement the approach taken by East Hampshire District Council and declare 'Areas of Special Housing Character' to protect the established character of some of Derby's suburbs. - d) Consider the realignment of the boundary of some or all of Derby's green open spaces to include part of the gardens of adjacent residential property, and thereby to preclude future backland development on land adjacent to the green open spaces.

-It is recommended that if funding allows, particularly if income generation from planning charging exceeds expectations, the Council Cabinet Member should take action to address the current high workload of the officers of the Development Control and Plans and Policies teams and that in the medium term regard is also taken of the additional capacity and support that will be required if these teams are to effectively deliver the new 'place shaping' role that is envisaged by central government.
+It is recommended that as a matter of urgency the Council Cabinet member takes action to address the current high workload of the officers of the Development Control and Plans and Policies teams and that in the medium term regard is also taken of the additional capacity and support that will be required if these teams are to effectively deliver the new 'place shaping' role that is envisaged by central government.